cern-eos/eos/doc/quickstart/ns_quarkdb.rst

     daemon    5146  0.0  0.3 340884 22972 ?
 S    Mar15   0:00 /usr/bin/xrootd -n mgm -c /etc/xrd.cf.mgm -l /var/log/eos/xrdlog.mgm -s /tmp/xrootd.mgm.pid -Rdaemon

 In a production environment the MGM daemon and each of the QuarkDB instances of the cluster should run on different machines.
-Futhermore, for optimal performance of the **QuarkDB** backend, at least the QuarkDB master should have the ``/var/lib/quarkdb/`` directory stored on an **SSD** partition.
+Furthermore, for optimal performance of the **QuarkDB** backend, at least the QuarkDB master should have the ``/var/lib/quarkdb/`` directory stored on an **SSD** partition.

 For further information see :ref:`quarkdbconf`.